cybearl/genesis/README.md

 It generates a JSON file containing a result for each strategy, the result contains the score of the strategy and other useful data.

+The command to run the HSS is `yarn score` and it supports the following arguments (all optional):
+- `--show` can be used to display the available data for scoring.
+- `WORK IN PROGRESS..`

+- `--help` can be used to display the help message.

+From a filter on the available data, such as the trading pair, the timeframe, etc. the HSS will generate a score for each strategy, generating a JSON file per strategy.

 These result files are called scores, they are used by the SP to weight the strategies.
 Their default path is `src/pipes/scores/`.

-- `--help` can be used to display the help message.
-- `--show` can be used to display the available data for scoring.

-`WORK IN PROGRESS..`

-From a filter on the available data, such as the trading pair, the timeframe, etc. the HSS will generate a score for each strategy, generating a JSON file per strategy.

 Can be found inside `src/systems/HSS.ts`.